Book award scam warning signs you shouldn’t ignore

 Very few awards take an old school marketing approach of adding you to their mailing list without permission, and issuing a "call for submissions".

-While publishing houses and publicists are familiar with these emails, this strategy is long outdated and unprofessional these days.
+While publishers and publicists are familiar with these emails, this strategy is long outdated and unprofessional these days.
 An email out of the blue doesn't necessarily indicate a scam, but it could indicate out of date practices.

 If something just doesn't add up...

 If you don't have a good feeling about an award, you never have to submit to it.
-The truth is there are so many other awards to pursue!
+The truth is there are so many other award opportunities to pursue!

 Most importantly, you can find awards that align with your author goals and provide value for your submission.
 Check out this article to learn how you can spot valuable awards, or start your Book Award Pro service now to see what awards are out there for your book.
 Our service automatically excludes scam awards and prioritizes those with the most value for your book.